krynite/AttendEase/README.md

 5. Test attendanceRecords with queires.
 Manual insert data (done)

 11/03/2025 6.
-Test attendanceRecords via Express: verify the method that is used for attendance. first post checks if there are records. if non, create timeIn. second post checks if there are records, if yes, create/update timeOut. n post checks if there are records, if yes, update timeOut.
+Test attendanceRecords via Express: verify the method that is used for attendance. first post checks if there are records. if non, create timeIn. (done) second post checks if there are records, if yes, edit- udpate Records array (still figuring out) n post checks if there are records, if yes, update timeOut.
 7. Ensure Bruno is able to do all of the above without Queries.js 8.
 Init Frontend.